Lachlan-Mayne/english-notes/nickNotes/Business Task.md

 #### 2. Outsourcing

 Outsourcing is the act of agreeing to make another third party company responsible for a part of your supply chain.
-There are advantages and disadvantages of using outsourcing in a business and most of the time it is a
+There are advantages and disadvantages of using outsourcing in a business and most of the time it is a way to cut costs or utilise a certain skillset that you require.
+The advantages of outsourcing

 #### 3. Corporate Social Responsibility